alemontaldo/network-controller/README.md

 More precisely, the network can be thought of as a forest of trees because devices can be unconnected and multiple unconnected regions of networks are allowed.

+### Validation Constraints

+The system enforces the following validations:
+- MAC addresses must be valid (format XX:XX:XX:XX:XX:XX or XX-XX-XX-XX-XX-XX with hexadecimal values)
+- Network topology must be a legal forest of trees (no cycles allowed)

+Note: Constraints on which device types can connect to others (e.g., whether a Switch can connect to an Access Point) are not enforced to preserve flexibility.
+These constraints could be added if needed for specific use cases.

 ## Technology Stack

 - Java 21